 Amazon's B2C business model allows it to stow items in the warehouse based on a straightforward principle.
 If there is space for it, that is where it goes.
 When shipping to consumers, they are more than likely ordering a single item rather than an entire box or pallet of items.
 This allows Amazon to split an incoming shipment into individual pieces and stow the products whenever it fits.

 How Random Stowage Works

 For example, if Amazon receives a box of 100 bars of soap, they store it individually as 100 bars of soap in as many as 100 different locations, rather than finding space for the entire box of bars.
-Their incredibly complex inventory management software keeps track of the locations of each bar of soap.
+Their incredibly complex inventory management software keeps track of the areas of each bar of soap.

-The Benefits of Random Stowage
+The Benefits Of Random Stowage

 The primary benefit of random stowage is that it fills the warehouse much more efficiently from a space perspective.
 A fixed warehouse layout means that there must be space reserved for each product, creating unused space within the warehouse as shipments are stowed and then picked.